Gran Canaria

 Tucked away in a vast banana plantation, this rural retreat offers stylish accommodation and graceful colonial architecture

-Rural Hotel with 18 rooms and junior suites; BB or HB; Outdoor swimming pool; Car hire included; Indoor jacuzzi - Special Offers available on selected dates; click for details
+Rural Hotel with 18 rooms and junior suites; BB; Outdoor swimming pool (heated in winter); Car hire included; Indoor jacuzzi

 Hotel Escuela Santa Brigida